jboss-developer/jboss-eap-quickstarts/jts-distributed-crash-rec/README.md

 As an overview, the sequence of events to expect:

-1. Configure and start two JBoss servers.
+1. Configure and start two JBoss EAP servers.
 2. Build and deploy the two application components.
 3. Open a web browser and attempt to invoice two customers as with the `jts` quickstart.
-4. JBoss server 1 will run through a two-phase commit (2PC), preparing the resources in JBoss server 1 and JBoss server 2.
-JBoss server 1 will then crash before it can call commit.
+4. JBoss EAP server 1 will run through a two-phase commit (2PC), preparing the resources in JBoss EAP server 1 and JBoss EAP server 2.
+JBoss EAP server 1 will then crash before it can call commit.
 5. The user is invited to inspect the content of the transaction objectstore.
-6. JBoss server 1 should be restarted.
+6. JBoss EAP server 1 should be restarted.
 It will then recover the "invoices" delivered to the MDBs, just as it does in the _jts_ quickstart

 System requirements